lexicHQ/docs/freshdesk-integration.md

 ## Getting Started

 First, you'll need the [Freshdesk Template](https://templates.smartloop.ai/v1/4d07a090cfb011e980d2bbfc29bc501b).
 Follow the instructions to install it in your account.
-We will be using it as a starting point to integrate a messenger bot to Freshdesk.
+We will be using it as a starting point to integrate a messenger bot with Freshdesk.

 ## Connect Freshdesk to your Smartloop bot